 Riding under the influence of alcohol

-Consuming alcohol reduces the function of the brain and impairs thinking and muscle coordination.
-Despite this, some motorcyclists have the habit of riding while drunk.
-This is dangerous, as driving a motorcycle or any other vehicle requires concentration.
+Consuming alcohol reduces brain function and impairs thinking and muscle coordination.
+Despite this, some motorcyclists ride while drunk.
+This is dangerous, as operating a motorcycle requires full concentration.

 NHTSA statistics show that out of 5,268 motorcyclists who died in traffic crashes, 1,436 were drunk.
-There is also proof that motorcyclists make up 27 percent of alcohol-impaired drivers involved in fatal crashes.
+Motorcyclists also make up 27 percent of alcohol-impaired drivers involved in fatal crashes.

 Sudden turns and lane changes

-Motorcycles share the road with several other vehicles; they are certainly not the biggest.
-Due to their size, they may not be visible to cars that are near them.
-Many motorcycle accidents involve car drivers making judgment errors when making turns.
-Cars suddenly switching lanes without checking their blind spots also results in many motorcycle accidents.
+Motorcycles share the road with many other vehicles and are certainly not the largest.
+Due to their size, they may not be visible to cars nearby.
+Many motorcycle accidents involve car drivers making judgment errors when turning.
+Cars suddenly switching lanes without checking blind spots also cause many motorcycle accidents.

 Reckless driving